vanilophp/demo/readme.md

 > This is the dev version of Vanilo 2 Demo.
 This version hasn't been released yet.
 > For a stable version go to the `1.x` branch.

-This is a minimalistic Laravel 7 application that demonstrates how to build a simple storefront using the Vanilo framework.
-It also contains Vanilo's admin panel.
+This is a minimalistic Laravel 8 application that demonstrates how to build a simple storefront using the Vanilo framework.
+It also contains the Vanilo admin panel.

 > The app uses the default Bootstrap theme that comes with Laravel.